rfelleto/Colicoids-and-Killiks/README.md

 When submitting a report, please follow the instructions in the issue template.

-Click the link to add a new issue: https://github.com/rfelleto/SWTOR-bug-tracker/issues/new?assignees=&labels=&projects=&template=bug-report.md&title=
+Click the link to submit a new issue: https://github.com/rfelleto/SWTOR-bug-tracker/issues/new?assignees=&labels=&projects=&template=bug-report.md&title=